15 of the Best Waterfalls in Iceland

 SkógafossTrip of a lifetime

 These travelers caught this stunning shot below Skógafoss with a double rainbow.
-Skógafoss is probably one of our most elegant waterfalls in Iceland.
-It’s wide, straight, lush and soft and has such easy access too.
-Not only is it beautiful to watch from below, one can also hike up the waterfall and see it from above.
-The trail to the top you find on the right side of the waterfall and while up there, take a walk up there for it’s truly beautiful.
+Skógafoss is probably one of the most elegant waterfalls in Iceland.
+It’s wide, straight, lush, and soft and is very easy to access, too.
+Not only is it beautiful to watch from below, you can also hike up the waterfall and see it from above.
+The trail to the top is on the right side of the waterfall.
+While you’re up there, take a walk for a fuller view of the landscape.

-When you have visited Seljalandsfoss and you continue east, you drive for perhaps 25 minutes and you will arrive at Skógafoss to your left.
-You will see it from the road but it pops up fast so be prepared to do the left turn.
-Remember you are on a holiday so just enjoy the drive and take it easy.
+When you are in Seljalandsfoss, continue east for about 25 minutes, and you will arrive at Skógafoss to your left.
+You will see it from the road, but it pops up fast, so be prepared to take a left turn.
+But don’t worry if you miss it, you can easily turn around.

-There is also a campsite by Skógafoss if you want to take a load off for the day and maybe want explore the area above better.
+There is also a campsite by Skógafoss if you want to take a load off for the day to explore the area above the falls.

 GPS Coordinates: 63°31’37.31″N 19°30’38.65″W